Structure Preserving Model Order Reduction of Shallow Water Equations: Introduction

-Numerical methods for PDEs like the SWEs are computationally cost and require a large amount of computer memory and computing time in real-time simulations.
-During the last decades, reduced order models (ROMs) have emerged as a powerful approach to reduce the cost of evaluating large systems of PDEs by constructing a low-dimensional linear reduced subspace, that approximately represents the solution to the system of PDEs with a significantly reduced computational cost.
-The solutions of the high fidelity full order model (FOM), generated by space-time discretization of PDEs, are projected on low dimensional reduced spaces using the proper orthogonal decomposition (POD).
-The POD has been widely used and is a computationally efficient reduced order modeling technique in large-scale numerical simulations of nonlinear PDEs.
+Numerical methods for PDEs like the SWEs are computationally expensive and require a large amount of computer memory and computing time in real-time simulations.
+During the last decades, reduced-order models (ROMs) have emerged as a powerful approach to reduce the cost of evaluating large systems of PDEs by constructing a low-dimensional linear subspace (reduced space), that approximately represents the solution to the system of PDEs with a significantly reduced computational cost.
+The solutions of the high fidelity full-order model (FOM), generated by space-time discretization of PDEs, are projected onto reduced space using the proper orthogonal decomposition (POD).
+The POD has been widely used and is a computationally efficient reduced-order modeling technique in large-scale numerical simulations of nonlinear PDEs.
 Applying POD Galerkin projection, dominant modes of the PDEs are extracted from the snapshots of the FOM solutions.
-The computation of the FOM solutions is performed in the "off-line" stage, whereas the reduced system from the low-dimensional subspace is solved in the "on-line" stage.
+The computation of the FOM solutions is performed in the "offline" stage, whereas the reduced system from the low-dimensional subspace is solved in the "online" stage.
 Various ROMs are constructed for the SWEs, in conservative form \cite{Lozovskiy16,Lozovskiy17}, in the $\beta$-plane \cite{Stefanescu13,Stefanescu14}, in the f-plane \cite{Esfahanian09} with POD and in the $\beta$-plane \cite{Bistrian15,Bistrian17} with dynamic mode decomposition (DMD).
 However, in these articles, preservation of the energy and other conservative quantities of the SWEs in the reduced space are not discussed.